 While LeapFrog (UNKNOWN:LF.DL) reported great earnings this quarter, shares have been somewhat stagnant, potentially due to one of the largest shareholders selling 3 million shares in December.
 In this video, Motley Fool consumer goods analyst Blake Bos takes a look at why shares didn't pop on the earnings report, and whether this company is potentially a buyout target for a larger toy company, like Hasbro (NASDAQ:HAS) or Mattel (NASDAQ:MAT).

 - Cash Balances Fall as LeapFrog Enterprises Inc. Suffers Sales Decline

-LeapFrog Enterprises Inc. Earnings: Sales, Profits, and Cash Balances Turn Lower
+- LeapFrog Enterprises Inc. Earnings: Sales, Profits, and Cash Balances Turn Lower

-How to Invest in the Toy Industry (You're Buying Them for Your Kids Anyway)
+- How to Invest in the Toy Industry (You're Buying Them for Your Kids Anyway)

 - Mobile Tech: 3 Up-and-Coming Stocks to Watch